w3c/tdm-reservation-protocol/proposals/proposal-file-at-origin.md

-# Proposal based on a file hosted on the origin server
+# Proposal based on a wll known file hosted on the origin server

 ## Status of this document